ap-1/langchain-upstash-redis/README.md

 LangChain provides multiple integrations for Redis, including `ioredis`, `node-redis` and Upstash Redis.
 Because the Upstash Redis client works via REST, you can use it to create edge-ready applications that can be deployed to Vercel, Cloudflare Workers, or any other serverless environment.
 We will be using it to create a simple chat app with memory that persists across sessions.

+You can find the full source code for this demo [here](https://github.com/ap-1/langchain-upstash-redis).

 ## Prerequisites

 - [An Upstash Redis database](https://upstash.com/docs/redis/overall/getstarted)